-In 2021, ICIC Bank’s profit grew by 16.9% to reach INR 313.51 billion (4.01 billion).
+In 2021, ICICI Bank’s profit grew by 16.9% to reach INR 313.51 billion ($4.01 billion).
 This growth is driven by the bank’s focused pursuit of market segments.
 In addition, the bank’s continuous efforts to strengthen its deposit business led to an increase of 20.3% in its total balance.
-This growth is driven by the bank’s efforts to strengthen its digital platforms and process simplification to offer a more seamless banking experience to customers.
+This growth is laso driven reinforcing its digital platforms and process simplification to offer a more seamless banking experience to customers.
 ICICI Bank also recorded a significant improvement in return on equity (ROE) of 12.21%, compared to the previous year’s 7.07%.
-And it also lowered its cost-to-income ratio (CIR) significantly to 37.20% from 43.50% in the previous year.
+It also lowered its cost-to-income ratio (CIR) significantly to 37.20% from 43.50% in the previous year.

 In comparison, the State Bank of India (SBI) recorded a slower increase in profit of 5%.
 Return on equity (ROE) stood at 12.51% and CIR stood at a higher 52.46%, a modest improvement from 53.60% a year ago.
 Meanwhile, Axis Bank’s profit increased by 10%.
 Its CIR was an impressive 28% while ROE was a more modest 7.19%.
 HDFC’s profit grew by 18.5%.
 It has a CIR of 36.3% compared to last year’s 38.6%.

 Digital Journey: ICICI Bank recorded 150% increase in number of iMobile Pay transaction